Deco&Design

 Kaare Klint - Scandinavian furniture designer

-In the field of furniture design, there have been over the years names considered real milestones, who have influenced the field of furniture through their vision and achievements.
-Names such as Thomas Chippendale, George Nakashimaor Sam Maloof will go down in history for the way they influenced woodworking and furniture production.
-One such name is Kaare Klint, a Danish-born furniture designer who has made the transition from a classical view of furniture, with its emphasis on aesthetics and decoration, to a modern one based mainly on functionality.
-Klint is regarded as the father of Danish modern design and the man from whom Danish furniture became known around the world in the second half of the last century.
+In the field of furniture design over the years there have been names considered true landmarks, whose vision and achievements have influenced the furniture field.
+Names such as Thomas Chippendale, George Nakashima or Sam Maloof will go down in history for the way they influenced woodworking and furniture production.
+One such name is Kaare Klint, a Danish-born furniture designer who made the transition from a classical view of furniture, emphasizing aesthetics and decoration, to a modern one, based mainly on functionality.
+Klint is considered the father of Danish modern design and the man who taught those who made Danish furniture known worldwide in the second half of the last century.

 Danish designer